jdrp/tmux-workspace/README.md

 - a name
 - a root directory
 - one or more tmux windows
-- optional commands to run in those windows
+- commands to run in those windows
 - later, optional panes

 ### Template